Contributed by Amrit Acharya, Founder of Xobin

 1. Research about the Job Role

 No two jobs are identical.
 Read the job description to understand what skills are most important to the hiring manager.
 Familiarize yourself with the company and job requirements.
+If you want to receive a job offer from a tourism company in the Netherlands, you must have extensive knowledge about all tours in Amsterdam.

 Ask yourself if you are really a good fit for this company, or if your time could be better spent applying for other opportunities.
 If you decide to apply, you now know what skills and aptitudes you need to demonstrate to the hiring manager.